How to Grow and Harvest Asparagus for Years of Fresh Spears

 Asparagus Backlim

-Backlim asparagus stands out as a top performer, producing thick, tender spears with exceptional flavour from mid-spring onwards.
+Backlim stands out as a top performer, producing thick, tender spears with exceptional flavour from mid-spring onwards.
 This all-male variety delivers abundant harvests of high-quality stems, followed by elegant ferny foliage throughout summer.
-Reliable and disease-resistant, it’s perfect for both new and experienced asparagus growers.
+Reliable and disease-resistant, it’s perfect for new and experienced asparagus growers.
 Read More

 Asparagus Erasmus